“When you run, both your feet should be off the ground between the strides.”

 Even though the years spent being bullied are in the past, the shame still weighs heavy on his shoulders.
 The bullies’ words never let him forget how worthless, insignificant and ugly he is to other people.
 He can either shut the doors to the world and escape, or face his fears head on and reveal his true vulnerable self, warts and all.

-Off the Ground is Antti Rönkä’s strong literary debut, long-listed for the prestigious Runeberg Prize.
+Off the Ground is Antti Rönkä’s strong literary debut, awarded with Thank You for the Book prize and long-listed for the prestigious Runeberg Prize.
 The novel describes the experience of shame with cutting precision, and shows how another person’s acceptance and recognition can make the weight easier to bear.

 “The significance of the subject matter will not make a novel good.
 But Antti Rönkä’s first novel is excellent despite its loaded subject.
 This young man, cut to the quick, writes often shockingly but sometimes with joyous acumen. […] The no-frills novel fulfills valiantly the only quest for literature: seeing the world through someone else’s eyes.”